-The model experiments for boreal spring show that the Atlantic forcing A (Figure 4a) creates a response similar to the JRA-55 MLR analysis, including strong ascending motion over the Atlantic, strong upper level easterlies over South America, and a large-scale counter-clockwise streamfunction anomaly.
-Also similar to our MLR analysis, the response to Pacific forcing P (Figure 4b) creates divergence over the eastern Pacific, descending motion over South America and the western Atlantic (Secondary Gill response), but lacks the strong upper level westerlies seen in the MLR analysis (Figure 2a).
+The model experiments for boreal spring show that the Atlantic forcing A (Fig. 4a) creates a response similar to the JRA-55 MLR analysis, including strong ascending motion over the Atlantic, strong upper-level easterlies over South America, and a large-scale counterclockwise streamfunction anomaly.
+Also similar to our MLR analysis, the response to Pacific forcing P (Fig. 4b) creates divergence over the eastern Pacific and descending motion over South America and the western Atlantic (secondary Gill response), but it lacks the strong upper-level westerlies seen in the MLR analysis (Fig. 2a).
 Thus, Isca is able to reproduce results similar to reanalysis.
 We now aim to determine the importance of the TNA SSTAs for the Walker cell.
-When forcing both basins simultaneously (AP, Figure 4c), the large-scale streamfunction response matches the pattern when forcing the Pacific only (P).
-Thus, this similarity indicates that the Pacific is the dominant influence onto the Walker cell during boreal spring for our model experiments, and that the Secondary Gill response from an El Niño likely dominates over the asymmetric Gill response from the positive Atlantic SSTA.
+When forcing both basins simultaneously (AP, Fig. 4c), the large-scale streamfunction response matches the pattern when forcing the Pacific only (P).
+Thus, this similarity indicates that the Pacific is the dominant influence on the Walker cell during boreal spring for our model experiments, and that the secondary Gill response from an El Niño likely dominates over the asymmetric Gill response from the positive Atlantic SSTA.

-Next, forcing the Pacific and Atlantic SSTs both simultaneously and separately (Figure 4c-d) yields very similar responses, indicating a high linearity between the influences from each basin.
-One of the most distinct results from the addition of Atlantic SSTAs includes that both AP and A+P show an intensification of the upper level westward flow over South America when compared to P. Furthermore, this highly linear response is further seen when comparing responses from forcing an El Niño only, with forcing an El Niño and Atlantic SSTA (AP-P, Figure 4f), as difference closely resemble the A response.
-Overall, as AP and P are statistically different throughout much of the tropical basin (stippling in Figure 4f), the Atlantic SSTAs create a significant change in the Walker cell perturbation following an ENSO event in boreal spring.
+Next, forcing the Pacific and Atlantic SSTs both simultaneously and separately (Fig. 4c-d) yields very similar responses, indicating a high linearity between the influences from each basin.
+One of the most distinct results from the addition of Atlantic SSTAs includes that both AP and A+P show an intensification of the upper-level westward flow over South America when compared to P. Furthermore, this highly linear response is further seen when comparing responses from forcing an El Niño only with forcing an El Niño and Atlantic SSTA (AP - P, Fig. 4f), as differences closely resemble the A response.
+Overall, as AP and P are statistically different throughout much of the tropical basin (stippling in Fig. 4f), the Atlantic SSTAs create a significant change in the Walker cell perturbation following an ENSO event in boreal spring.